List of Mass Effect characters: Nakmor Drack

 Nakmor Drack is a veteran krogan warrior who has well over 1,400 years of life experience as a soldier, mercenary, and occasional pirate in the Milky Way galaxy.
 He is vocal about the genophage and the Citadel community's treatment of his species.
 Unlike other members of the Nakmor clan, he is loyal to the Nexus, the seat of government and power for the Andromeda Initiative, and to his granddaughter, Nakmor Kesh.
 Drack's preferred weapon is a "Ruzad" shotgun, and his favorite ability is Blood Rage, which "enhances his melee damage, damage resistance, and health regeneration".

 Drack is voiced by Stanley Townsend.

 Jaal Ama Darav

-Jaal Ama Darav is a high-ranking member of the Angaran Resistance who are at war with the kett, and joins the Pathfinder's team as a liaison between the Andromeda Initiative and the resistance fighters.
+Jaal Ama Darav is a high-ranking member of the Angaran Resistance who are at war with the kett, and joins the Pathfinders' team as a liaison between the Andromeda Initiative and the resistance fighters.
 Jaal's preferred weapon is a sniper rifle.
-Jaal was initially a romance option for a female player character only, and was an early fan favorite among Andromeda's new cast of characters.
+Jaal was initially a romance option for a female player character only, and was an early fan favorite among Andromedas new cast of characters.
 A patch for the game released in June 2017 made Jaal available as a potential romance option for a male player character.

 Jaal is voiced by Nyasha Hatendi.